 Honeybush Tea: Sweet, Caffeine Free Kratom Tea

-This tea is for all of you who prefer a sweeter cup of kratom tea, but are always fretting over how much sweetener you should use without feeling guilty.
+This tea is for all of you who prefer a sweeter cup of kratom tea, but are always fretting over how much sweetener you can use without feeling guilty.
 We get it, we’ve all been there, especially when we first started drinking kratom tea.

 Eventually we grew to love the distinct, earthy, bitter taste of kratom tea.
 However, this blend will satisfy even those with the most insatiable sweet tooth.
-Read on to learn more about our honeybush tea and kratom herbal blend!

 What is Honeybush Tea